How to Replace a Sprinkler Stop-and-Waste Valve

-Like everything else, a stop-and-waste valve has a lifespan, and it will eventually fail.
+A stop-and-waste valve has a lifespan and it will eventually fail.
 Unfortunately, if the water in the irrigation line does not drain away, you may not find out until the pipes are frozen.
 Water remaining in the lines when the water is turned off can mean the auto-drain in the stop-and-waste valve is not working properly or is clogged.
 Another reason to replace a stop-and-waste valve is when it leaks.

 - Pipe cutter or hacksaw